Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Numerical Evaluations

-We first present the NMSEs of our channel model with respect to the element spacing, shown in Fig. \ref{fig:nMSE_All_Three_Comparison}(a).
-In this evaluation, the number of transmit and receive elements are $N = 9 \times 9$ and $M = 3 \times 3$, respectively.
-The TX-RX distance is set as $\lambda$.
-We have three observations from this figure: \ding{192} The NMSEs of CD-CM are always smaller than those of CI-CM, showing its better approximation to the true wireless channel. \ding{193} CD-CM and CI-CM become closely in NMSEs as $\vartheta_v$ varying from $60^{o}$ to $90^{o}$, namely as the TX-RX surfaces tending to be parallel. \ding{194} As the element spacing becoming small, the NMSEs of CD-CM and CI-CM drastically decrease, showing a good agreement in capturing the nearly continuous surface induced H-MIMO channel.
+We first present the NMSE variation of our channel models with respect to the element spacing.
+We keep the Rayleigh distances for all spacing cases the same, and set the TX-RX distance less than the Rayleigh distance.
+Specifically, we set $d_{Rayleigh} = 8.2944 \lambda = 1.0368$ meters by selecting $\sqrt{N} = 51$, $\sqrt{M} = 21$ and $\Delta = 0.02$ (corresponding to $D_{TX} \approx 0.18$ meters and $D_{RX} \approx 0.074$ meters). \footnote{We select these parameters based on the computing capability of our computer.
+Note that one can expand the Rayleigh distance to show a more practical communication distance, e.g., $5$ meters, by enlarging $\sqrt{N}$ and $\sqrt{M}$ if a computer with strong computing capability is available.} $\Delta = 0.02, 0.04, 0.06, 0.08, 0.12, 0.18$ are compared for different element spacing configurations, and thereby resulting in $(\sqrt{N}, \sqrt{M}) = (51, 21)$, $(25, 11)$, $(17, 7)$, $(13, 5)$, $(9, 3)$, $(7, 1)$. \footnote{Note that the values of $\Delta$ are selected such that $(\sqrt{N}, \sqrt{M})$ are guaranteed to be integers.} The comparison results are shown in Fig. \ref{fig:Main_NMSE_Spacing_3Angles_Alter_Comparison}, where we have three observations: \ding{192} The NMSE of CD-CM are always smaller than those of CI-CM, showing its better approximation to the INT-CM. \ding{193} CD-CM and CI-CM become closely in NMSE as $\vartheta_v$ varying from $60^{o}$ to $90^{o}$, namely as the TX-RX surfaces tending to be parallel. \ding{194} As the element spacing becoming small, the NMSE of CD-CM and CI-CM drastically decrease, showing a good agreement in capturing the nearly continuous surface induced H-MIMO channel.

-Following the same settings while specifying the element spacing as $0.05 \lambda$, we show NMSEs with respect to the TX-RX distance, ranging from $\lambda$ to $20 \lambda$, in Fig. \ref{fig:nMSE_All_Three_Comparison}(b).
-It can be seen that as the distance becoming large, the NMSEs of CD-CM and CI-CM tend to be flat, which are mainly restricted by the element spacing.
-In addition, CD-CM and CI-CM get closely in NMSEs for different $\vartheta_v$ varying from $60^{o}$ to $90^{o}$.
+We then show the NMSE variation of the proposed channel models in terms of the TX-RX distance.
+We specify $\sqrt{N} = 41$, $\sqrt{M} = 15$, and $\Delta = 0.05$ for an element spacing of $0.05 \lambda$, which results in $D_{TX} \approx 0.36$ meters, $D_{RX} \approx 0.13$ meters, and $d_{Rayleigh} = 31.36 \lambda = 3.92$ meters (a practical near-field communication distance for indoor applications).
+We vary the TX-RX distance from $6.36 \lambda = 0.795$ meters to $51.36 \lambda = 6.42$ meters, and show the simulation results in Fig. \ref{fig:Main_NMSE_Distance_3Angles_Comparison}.
+It can be seen that as the distance becoming large, the NMSE of CD-CM and CI-CM tend to be flat, which are mainly restricted by the element spacing.
+In addition, CD-CM is superior to CI-CM in the NMSE sense, and they get closely in the NMSE sense for different $\vartheta_v$ varying from $60^{o}$ to $90^{o}$.